Andrettin/Wyrmsun/readme.txt

 - Fixed AI-related crash.

 * Grand Strategy
-- Split the Picardy province off France.
+- Split the Champagne, Picardy and Poitou provinces off France.

 * Units
 - Fixed issue which allowed organic units with no proper name to have epithets.